MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-data/add-filter-to-dataset.md

 ---
-title: "Add a Filter to a Dataset (Power BI Report Builder)"
+title: "Add a filter to a dataset (Power BI Report Builder)"
-description: Learn how to add a filter to a dataset to limit the data in a report after the data is retrieved from an external data source. ms.date: 09/07/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual
+description: Learn how to add a filter to a dataset to limit the data in a report after the data is retrieved from an external data source. ms.date: 09/11/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual